Izenda7Series/docs/ref/api_dashboard_list.rst

      - Returns a list of report filters data including a filter description.
    * - `POST dashboard/list`_
      - Returns dashboards for the dashboard list screen.
+   * - `POST dashboard/list2(?includeHashCode=true)`_
+     - Returns dashboards for the dashboard list screen, with total number of item.
    * - `POST dashboard/search`_
      - Searches dashboards.
+   * - `POST dashboard/search2`_
+     - Searches dashboards, with total number of item.
    * - `POST dashboard/loadAccesses`_
      - Returns a list of user permissions for dashboard.